winstonpuckett/av-club/audio_artist/proficiency_levels.md

 - Basic Routing: Know how to add or remove instruments from the stage using predefined input numbers.
 - Soundcheck: Ask for a loud sound from each instrument individually.
 - Phantom Power (48v): Describe which instruments might need this and how you might know.
+- Auxes: Be able to turn up/down instruments in the monitor and the live stream.

 # Murcury